alecfarmer/alecfarmer.github.io/README.txt

-Learning about HTML and JS
+Learning about HTML and JavaScript